T-V-H

 It has a transmission capacity of 565 Mbit/s and a total cable length of 3,367 km.
 It started operation on 8 February 1996.

 Service disruptions

-On 25 March 2007, thie cable network was broken due to local "fishermen" who cut the cable to sell for scrap metals.
+On 25 March 2007, the cable network was broken due to local pirates who cut the cable to sell for scrap metals.
 It was estimated that the link would take three months to repair.